 It’d be difficult to wrap up 2017 without talking about some of the musical giants we have lost this year.
 Some died of natural causes, some lost valiantly fighting terminal illnesses, and some succumbed to the scourge of substance abuse.
-The legacy left by artists like Tom Petty, Malcolm Young, Chris Cornell, Jessi Zazu, Charles Bradley, Fats Domino, Glenn Campbell, and Gregg Allman, will inspire generations of musicians and music fans for years to come.
+The legacy left by artists like Tom Petty, Malcolm Young, Chris Cornell, Jessi Zazu, Charles Bradley, Walter Becker, Fats Domino, Glenn Campbell, and Gregg Allman, will inspire generations of musicians and music fans for years to come.

 I’ve been fortunate enough to see and/or photograph many of those who are no longer with us.
 While I’m sad that they are gone, I’m glad that they lived and shared their gifts with the world.
 Let’s celebrate their contributions to music and crank it up.

 - 178 Individual events photographed